This guide was most recently updated on April 28, 2020.

 The iPhone 11 lasts an hour longer than the iPhone XR it replaces.
 It has plenty of life to last a whole day.
 Unfortunately, Apple doesn’t include an 18-watt power adapter, like the one that comes with the iPhone 11 Pro.
 It comes with a 5-watt changer.

 While the iPhone 11 isn’t Apple’s cheapest iPhone, you get a lot of features for the price—many of the same features are found on the more expensive iPhone 11 Pro.
 Prices for the iPhone 11 start at $699 for the 64GB model.
 You also get more color choices: black, green, (Product)Red, purple, white, and yellow.

-You also get True Tone display, which adjusts the white point of the screen to match the ambient light.
+You get a Retina display, which isn't as high-end as the displays in the other iPhones in Apple's current lineup, but it still looks good.
 The back camera is a single-lens device that has a 12-megapixel resolution.
 You also get wireless charging support and fast charging with USB-C.